yirkajk/yirkajk.github.io/README.md

 I am an aspiring quantum computing researcher actively seeking Ph.D. positions.
 I am also seeking research positions with industry or academic groups for the time until my graduate studies begin (planned fall '19).

 My past research experience is in quantum computational complexity and in quantum tomography.
-I am interested in working more with applications of quantum computing and with related topics like algorithms and optimization while still continuing to develop on my previous theory experience.
+I am interested in working more with application-oriented areas of quantum computing like approximation algorithms and optimization while continuing to develop on my previous theory and complexity experience.

 I graduated in May 2018 with a B.S. in Computer Science and a B.S. in Mathematics from Virginia Commonwealth University in Richmond, VA.
 I was fully funded by a VCU Presidential Scholarship.